-Student Activities is a fundamental part of the mission of the Office of Student Affairs and the overall University mission.
-Students are encouraged to become involved with one or more of our registered student organizations and variety of events sponsored by the Campus Activities Board and Student Government Association.
+Providing opportunities for students to get involved in campus life is a fundamental part of the mission of Student Life at FMU.
+Patriots are encouraged to become involved student organizations and enjoy a robust variety of events that happen every semester at Francis Marion.
 Involvement in these organizations allows students to develop and learn professional skills while exposing them to networking opportunities.
 The skills and relationships developed within student organizations can be beneficial for students, both during and following their time at Francis Marion University.
+See what we have to offer below.

 Campus Activities Board (CAB)